illustration of developing human baby at 29 weeks

 This slowdown may also mean you’re experiencing constipation, so try to drink plenty of water and eat enough fiber to stay as regular as you can.
 Frequent bouts of constipation can increase the risk of hemorrhoids.

 The third trimester can also cause some unexpected forgetfulness and brain fog as your body works overtime to grow your little one.
 A good way to manage these symptoms is to get enough rest and stay hydrated.
 Give yourself lots of grace during this phase, and have your partner, family and friends take over any of the mental load and tasks that they can.
 Headaches can also pop up for some people.
 If frequent or intense headaches make it difficult to complete your daily routine, talk to your healthcare provider about safe ways to treat them.
-And because headaches can be a sign of preeclampsia, a situation that can be dangerous for both you and baby, if you’re dealing with any headaches that don’t respond to your usual treatment, be sure to let your provider know about them.
+And because headaches can be a sign of preeclampsia, a situation that can be dangerous for both you and baby, be sure to let your provider know if you’re dealing with any headaches that don’t respond to your usual treatment.

 Reviewed by the Ovia Health Clinical Team